Create Role Description

 Optimise Business Outcomes Manage people and resources effectively to achieve public value Adept

-Manage Reform and Change Support, promote and champion change, and assist others to engage with change Intermediate
+Manage Reform and Change Support and champion change, and help others to engage with change Intermediate

 loading